-Many people become expatriates in warn and sunny climates around the world.
+Many people become expatriates in warm and sunny climates around the world.
 Almost everyone loves to enjoy the outdoors and with it sunny weather.
 In fact, sunshine is good for us and is often recommended as a great way to get your vitamin D, but there are risks of too much sun.
-Skin cancers are growths with differing causes and varying degrees of malignancy.
+Skin cancer growths with differing causes and varying degrees of malignancy.
 There are three common malignant skin cancers: basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Each of these are named after the type of skin cell from which it arises.

 Melanoma is the deadliest type of skin cancer, yet it is also one of the most preventable cancers.
 The Canadian Cancer Society has released updated sun safety recommendations that are also excellent for expatriates, especially those in warm and sunny climates.

 Skin Cancer Prevention Recommendations for Expats

 - Peak times to cover up: Expats need to be extra careful to protect their skin between 11 a.m. and 3 p.m. (previously it was between 11 a.m. and 4 p.m.).
 This is when the UV index is 3 or more, typically between April and September in the Northern Hemisphere or the opposite when in the Southern Hemisphere.
 If you are in a sunny climate, then you should always take precautions.